shahanakattil/MS-900-Lab-Content/Module-4-M365-Security-and-Compliance.md

 1. After the upload completes, the status message will appear at the top right corner of your screen letting you know that your log was successfully uploaded.

-1. After you upload your log files, it will take some 20-30 mins for them to be parsed and analysed.
+1. After you upload your log files, it will take some 20-30 mins for them to be parsed and analyzed.
 Wait till the status of your log files turns **Ready**.

    ![](Images/Cloud-apps9.png)